Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book tickets for the Papal Audience

-Can you imagine travelling back in time non-stop to Ancient Rome and meeting thousands of gladiators in their costumes?
-Every year on the weekend closest to 21 April, the anniversary of the founding of the Italian capital is celebrated: the Natale di Roma.
+Every year, on the weekend closest to 21 April, the anniversary of the founding of the Italian capital is celebrated: the Natale di Roma.

-At this event you will find a parade of thousands of men dressed in their spears and shields for the occasion.
+At this event you will find a parade of thousands of men decked out with spears and shields for the occasion.
 The women, meanwhile, wear flattering tunics and elaborate flower crowns on their heads.
 Not a detail is missing!

 3. Taste the best artichokes in the world

-Can you think of a better plan for your holiday than sampling the local produce?
-For me, as a foodie, it doesn't get any better than this.
-The Romanesco Artichoke Festival (in Italian, Sagra del Carciofo Romanesco), which has been held annually since 1950 in Ladispoli, an Italian town in the province of Rome, is a national fair dedicated to this food, which you will see prepared in hundreds of different ways, some of them very original!
+Can you think of a better plan for your holiday than sampling local produce?
+For me, as a good foodie, it doesn't get any better than this.
+The Romanesco Artichoke Festival has been held annually since 1950 in Ladispoli, and is a national fair dedicated to this foodstuff.

 For three days, the city of Ladispoli sets up an exhibition in the streets and welcomes 100 stands including associations, producers and artists.
 Yes, you read that right.
-At this fair you will also meet artists and their works of art, such as animal sculptures created with this unique plant - I loved a life-size cow made from artichokes!
+At this fair you will also meet artists and their works of art, such as animal sculptures, created with this unique plant.

-For many years now, the festival has been preceded by a most delicious gastronomic event: the 'Gastronomic Bi-Week', an initiative in which the best local restaurants offer different fixed-price menus based exclusively on artichokes, from main courses to desserts.
-You will be amazed by the possibilities of this vegetable!
+The festival is preceded by a gastronomic event: the 'Gastronomic Bi-Week', an initiative in which the best restaurants in the town offer different fixed-price menus based exclusively on artichokes.
+And if you're left wanting more you can always book a gastronomic tour of Rome

 Trastevere's picturesque terraces| ©Unsplash